mahfuj02/daily-commit-reminder/README.md

 ## How to Use

-1. Add the necessary secrets to your GitHub repository.
+1. Add the necessary secrets to  GitHub repository.
 2. The workflow will automatically run daily and send reminders if you haven't committed for the day.

 ## Update to Trigger Workflow